Hansel & Gretel: Witch Hunters: Theatrical

 Initially slated for a March 2, 2012 release, the film was pushed by Paramount Pictures to a ten-month delay for January 11, 2013.
 Co-producer Kevin Messick later said: "We'd finished it but we were still discussing adding a coda scene, which we were able to shoot.
 And there was always the consideration that Jeremy [Renner] had Avengers and Bourne coming out.
 So the studio made a wise strategic move in finding a good release date for us."
 Wirkola said that "the main reason is because they wanted to wait on Jeremy.
 He was cast before Mission: Impossible, Bourne and The Avengers.
 They wanted to wait until after those.
 I was, of course, disappointed then, but actually it helped because we came in under budget" and so the delay enabled him to re-add and shoot an additional scene that is set in the desert and which was cut from his original screenplay.
 The first trailer for the film was released on September 5, 2012.

-The film was again delayed by two weeks to January 25, 2013 in the United States and Canada.
+The film was again delayed by two weeks to January 25, 2013, in the United States and Canada.
 A statement from Paramount suggested that the film was delayed to enable it to be released in IMAX 3D format.
 In early January 2013, illegal copies of the film were discovered in a major anti-piracy bust.
 Prior to its North American premiere, Hansel and Gretel: Witch Hunters was first released in Russia on January 17, followed by the releases in Indonesia and the Philippines on January 23, and in several nations across Latin America and South-East Asia on January 24.
 On the same day (January 25) it was also released in more countries of Latin America, with the other parts of the world following between January 31 and mid-March 2013.
 The film was also released in the motion effects theaters using 4DX and D-Box motion enhancement technologies.
 In Mexico, it was the first feature film to be shown in Cinemex's new X4D Motion EFX theater format, provided by MediaMation.

 Home media

-The "extreme version" home release was announced by Wirkola to feature more comedy and "more guts and blood and gore, stuff that didn't make the [theatrical] cut."
-Hansel & Gretel: Witch Hunters was released by Paramount Home Media Distribution on June 11 in its original theatrical cut and a longer, unrated cut "with never-before-seen footage that was too intense for theaters".
-It is available in the versions: either a double Blu-ray edition (the 1080p AVC video and the 6-channel Dolby TrueHD audio) or a triple Blu-ray 3D/Blu-ray/DVD limited edition, both coming with an UltraViolet digital copy and three behind-the-scenes special features: "Reinventing Hansel & Gretel" (15:41m), "The Witching Hours" (9:01m) and "Meet Edward the Troll" (5:25m).
-In addition, just the theatrical cut of the film will be made available on a single DVD.
-The unrated version is 10 minutes longer (98 minutes long).
+Hansel & Gretel: Witch Hunters was released by Paramount Home Media Distribution on June 11, 2013, in its original theatrical cut and an unrated cut with an extra ten minutes of footage.